weaviate/weaviate-io/developers/weaviate/current/graphql-references/filters.md

 Near object search can also be combined with the [`text2vec-contextionary` module](../modules/text2vec-contextionary.html#moving) as movement.

-# Group filter (entity merging)
+# Group Operator (entity merging)

 Supported by the `Get{}` function.

-You can use a group filter to combine similar concepts (aka _entity merging_).
+You can use a group operator to combine similar concepts (aka _entity merging_).
 There are two ways of grouping objects with a semantic similarity together.

 - `closest`, which shows the one result closest to the others.
 - `merge`, which merges all results into one.